MrGiovanni/MerlinPlus/README.md

 # Per-voxel Masks for 9 Tumors and 44 organs

 - **Tumor Masks**: 1,193 masks created by radiologists.
 They cover tumors in 9 organs, most of which were unavailable in previous segmentation datasets.
+All confirmed malignant tumors were annotated, plus over 200 benigns.
+Unannotated tumors encompass other benign tumors and cases where we could not confirm malignancy or radiologists could not clearly see the tumor.

 <p align="center">
   <img src="document/tumor_mask_counts.png" alt="Radiologist-created tumor masks by organ; first public masks highlighted" width="100%">
 </p>

- All confirmed malignant tumors were annotated, plus over 200 benigns.
-Unnanotated tumors encompass other benign tumors and cases where we could not confirm malignancy or radiolgists could not clearly see the tumor.

 - **Organ Masks**: created by AI models trained on more than 14,000 CT scans at Johns Hopkins University.
 Merlin Plus includes per-voxel annotations for **organs, blood vessels, organ parts** (liver and pancreas sub-segments), and ducts.